josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐴_the_legality_of_gift_horses.md

 This is why procurement cannot be treated as merely administrative plumbing.

 Where procurement choices determine who can operate, inspect, modify, audit, or replace consequential public infrastructure, procurement becomes part of the control architecture.

 ---

+## ⚖️ Legal Governance Map

+There is no single legal test called the gift-horse test.
+It is an analytical device for asking which existing legal regimes are engaged and whether their combined effect is visible.

+Depending on the system and the public function involved, the relevant questions may arise under:
+- **statutory authority and public law** — whether the public body has legal power to establish or use the system, has addressed relevant considerations, has avoided improper delegation or fettering of discretion, and has acted rationally and fairly;
+- **data protection law** — including purpose limitation, data minimisation, accuracy, transparency, security, accountability, data-subject rights, and the safeguards applicable to significant automated decisions;
+- **equality law** — including discrimination risks and the public sector equality duty where a public authority develops, procures, or deploys a system;
+- **human rights law** — where identity, surveillance, data linkage, exclusion, family life, expression, association, or effective access to essential state functions engages protected rights;
+- **procurement and contract law** — including transparency, conflicts, award procedure, contract terms, audit access, intellectual property, exit rights, continuity, and supplier dependency;
+- **administrative justice** — including notice, reasons, review, correction, human reconsideration, appeal, and an effective route to remedy;
+- **sector-specific duties** — because health, welfare, immigration, policing, taxation, housing, and local-government systems do not operate under one interchangeable legal mandate.

+The applicable answer will depend on the system's actual design, legal basis, deployment context, and effect.
+Use of AI does not displace the ordinary duties of the public body using it, and procurement does not outsource the state's responsibility for the legality of the resulting public function.

+Two current governance mechanisms are particularly relevant but should not be overstated:

+- The **Algorithmic Transparency Recording Standard** is mandatory within its stated central-government scope for qualifying algorithmic tools; it is a transparency mechanism, not a substitute for legality, equality, data-protection compliance, or individual remedy.
+- The **Procurement Act 2023** creates transparency and conflicts-related requirements for covered procurement, but publication of procurement information does not by itself answer who possesses practical control, whether affected people can challenge a decision, or whether the resulting system is lawful in operation.

+The law governing automated decision-making is also developing.
+The **Data (Use and Access) Act 2025** changed the framework for significant solely automated decisions and retained safeguards around matters including information, representations, human intervention, and challenge.
+Any applied assessment should therefore identify the provisions in force at the relevant date rather than relying on an older summary of Article 22.

+---